Clan MacTavish: Ancient Irish Pictish (Cruithni/Cruithne) origin

+MacTavish family Name claimed by the Campbells

 It is commonly held by the Campbells that Clan MacTavish descends from Tàmhas (Taus/Tavis Coir), son of Colin Mael Maith and a daughter of Suibhne Ruadh (Sween the Red of Castle Sween).
 Nothing certain is known of Taus Coir other than that he is listed in several traditional genealogies.
 The 17th century genealogy Ane Accompt of the Genealogie of the Campbells traces Colin Mael Maith back to the mythological King Arthur.
 Furthermore, this record references Colin Mael Maith as having one legitimate son and two illegitimate sons.
 The Accompt gives the legitimate son as "Gillespic" (Gilleasbaig) or "Archibald", ancestor of Clan Campbell; and the two illegitimate sons as Tàmhas Ceàrr ("Taius Coir") and Iomhar ("Iver"), ancestors of the MacTavishes and Clan MacIver.

 According to Alastair Campbell of Airds, a more probable candidate for the ancestor of the clan, rather than the possibly mythological Tàmhas Ceàrr, is the historical Sir Thomas Cambel.
 Earlier in the 1970s, W. D. H. Sellar was also of the same opinion about Thomas.
 In 1292 Thomas' name is recorded on a list of landowners in the sheriffdom of Kintyre.
 In 1296 he signed the Ragman Roll as "Thomas Cambel among king's tenants in Perthshire".
 The next year he was released from imprisonment in the Tower of London.
 In 1308 he signed his name on a letter to the King of France.
 He was possibly dead by 1324, when his probable son, Duncan, was granted lands in Argyll for services rendered.
-In 1355, Duncan is listed as among "the Barons of Argyll" at an inquest in Inverleckan, under the name of "Duncanus MacThamais".
+In 1355, Duncan is listed under the name "Duncanus MacThamais", among "the Barons of Argyll", at an inquest in Inverleckan (a settlement in Mid-Argyll).

-As mentioned in Popular Tales of the West Highlands, The Craignish Manuscript was drawn up by Alexander Campbell, in the employ of the Duke of Argyll, about 1706, and resulted from an examination of archives and charters, and the original genealogies drawn up by the MacEwens, heritable sheannachies [Gaelic: seanachaidh] of the Campbell chiefs of Argyll about 1650–1660, and gives Tavish Corr's parentage as different from Thomas Cambell, cited by Campbell of Airds, preceding.
+As mentioned in Popular Tales of the West Highlands, The Craignish Manuscript was drawn up by Alexander Campbell, in the employ of the Duke of Argyll, about 1706, and resulted from an examination of archives and charters, and the original genealogies drawn up by the MacEwens, heritable Seanchaís [Gaelic: seanachaidh] of the Campbell chiefs of Argyll about 1650–1660, and gives Tavish Corr's parentage as different from Thomas Cambell, cited by Campbell of Airds, preceding.
 The Manuscript History cites Cailien Maol Maith as the father of Tavis, about 1100.
 The Manuscript History's content, considering the examination of multiple sources used to produce it, is closer in historical time frame than any other descriptive work, and therefore might be more accurate.
 Tweed mentions that Tavis' father, Cailien (Colin) Maol Maith, died at the siege of Dunstaffnage in 1110.
 A possible time frame for the birth of Tavis would then be somewhere around 1100–1111, based in part upon the texts of the old MacEwen shanachie.